Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Your SIM card

-Telkomsel is the most reliable network on the island, and a 50GB data package runs around IDR 150,000 a month.
+Telkomsel is the most reliable network on the island, and a 50GB data package costs around IDR 150,000 a month.
 You can pick up a SIM at the airport, but it’s cheaper at any official Telkomsel store or a minimart, and topping up takes about two minutes in the app.
-XL and Indosat are cheaper alternatives with slightly patchier coverage, which is fine in Canggu or Denpasar and less fine if you’re out in the hills.
+XL and Indosat are cheaper alternatives with slightly patchier coverage, which is fine in Canggu or Denpasar, but less fine if you’re out in the hills.

 Local tip: Get an eSIM if your phone supports it.
-You can set it up before you land and skip the queue entirely.
+You can set it up before you land and skip the admin entirely.

 Home internet

-If you’re renting long-term, fibre is the way, and most villas and colivings already have it.
+If you’re renting long-term, fibre is the way, and most villas and coliving places already have it.
 Expect IDR 400,000 to 700,000 a month for a decent connection, and often it’s bundled into your rent.
 Speeds of 50 to 100 Mbps are standard in the main nomad areas, which handles video calls and big uploads without drama.
-Ubud runs a little slower than the coast, though it’s improved a lot.
-Out in the quieter corners of the Bukit, coverage can get patchy enough that some people go for Starlink, which costs more but solves the problem outright.
+Ubud seems a little slower than by the coast, though it’s improved a lot.
+Out in the quieter corners of Bali, coverage can get patchy enough that some people go for Starlink, which costs more but solves the problem.

 Good to know: Power cuts happen, especially in the wet season, and they take the wifi with them.
 Keep a data-loaded SIM as a backup so you can hotspot your way through an important call.
 That, and a charged laptop, has saved me more than once.